thatfuckingbird/hydownloader-systray/README.md

 ### Linux and other platforms

 You will have to compile from source.
-For this, you will need cmake and Qt6 (and a C++ compiler).
+For this, you will need cmake and Qt5/6 (and a C++ compiler).
 Arch (or Artix) Linux users can use the PKGBUILD included in this repository.

 Build commands after cloning this repo:

 ```
 cd hydownloader-systray
+git submodule update --init
 mkdir build
 cd build
 cmake ..
 make
 ```

+This will try to build with Qt6.
+Replace the cmake invocation with `cmake -DUSE_QT5 ..` if you want to build with Qt5.

 ## How to use